Crisp and Co. Banner Image

 Forensic Accountancy for Divorce

-Confused or suspicious about the extent of your spouse or civil partner’s assets?
-Suspect that they are hiding assets from you?
 Financial proceedings upon divorce or dissolution can quickly turn bitter, particularly where there are high value assets, High Net Worth individuals, businesses and international aspects involved.
 For those complex and contentious financial matters, a forensic accountant could be the solution.

 At Crisp & Co Solicitors, our team of family law solicitors specialise in providing advice on the legal aspects of complex financial matters upon divorce or civil partnership dissolution.
 We offer a premium service tailored specifically to suit the needs and expectations of high earning individuals and their families.

-If required, this includes an in-house forensic accountancy team or who will work with you to get a true picture and accurate value of the finances and assets of the marriage, and the discovery of any hidden assets and undervaluation’s if needed.
+If required, this includes an in-house forensic accountancy team who will work with you to get a true picture and accurate value of the finances and assets of the marriage, and the discovery of any hidden assets and undervaluation’s if needed.

 This dedicated team works alongside our lawyers, ensuring that we can quickly provide accurate advice and insight without waiting for the work to be outsourced.

-We are members of the Law Society Family Law Advanced Accreditation scheme which is only awarded for expertise in specialist areas of family law, including international issues and cases involving complex assets.
+We are members of the Law Society Family Law Advanced Accreditation scheme, which is only awarded for expertise in specialist areas of family law, including international issues and cases involving complex assets.

 For assistance with your financial arrangements upon divorce or dissolution, get in touch with our family lawyers by giving us a call or filling in our simple online enquiry form.